How to get the most out of the WhatsApp newsletter: everything you need to know

 In an effort to control “automated or bulk messaging, or non-personal use”, after re-introducing the newsletter, WhatsApp started to be more critical of the type of content that was being shared.
 The goal was to improve the user experience of messaging between customers and companies on WhatsApp, and avoid spam, offensive, or misleading cntent.

 Until very recently, this meant that businesses had to get their messaging templates pre-approved by WhatsApp, which could take up to twelve or even 24 hours.
-However, starting September 7, 2022 in Mexico, Brazil and Colombia: this process will be automated and cut down to less than a minute!
-All other markets will follow in October 2022.
+Since the fall of 2022, this process has been automated and cut down to less than a minute!

 This basically means that businesses will not have to go throught the template approval process anymore, assuming that the templates don’t violate WhatsApp guidelines, but can immediately start their campaigns.
 At first, there will be a test phase with a limited number of users before being able to fully scale the campaigns.